arcan1s/ahriman/docs/architecture.rst

 ``ahriman.core`` package
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This package contains everything which is required for any time of application run and separated into several packages:
+This package contains everything required for the most of application actions and it is separated into several packages:

 * ``ahriman.core.alpm`` package controls pacman related functions.
 It provides wrappers for ``pyalpm`` library and safe calls for repository tools (``repo-add`` and ``repo-remove``).
 Also this package contains ``ahriman.core.alpm.remote`` package which provides wrapper for remote sources (e.g. AUR RPC and official repositories RPC).
 * ``ahriman.core.auth`` package provides classes for authorization methods used by web mostly.
 Base class is ``ahriman.core.auth.Auth`` which must be called by ``load`` method.